quietui/quiet/docs/sponsor.md

 <details name="faq">
   <summary>Can I subclass the components?</summary>
   While components are written as classes, they aren't designed to be subclassed.
-This is not an objective of the library.
+This is not supported and isn't an objective of the library.
 Instead, use composition when possible.
 </details>

 <details name="faq">